mortie/snow/README.md

 ### before_each(block)

-Code to run before each test case in the current description/subdesc-block.
+Code to run before each test case.

 ### after_each(block)

-Code to run after each test case in the current description/subdesc-block.
+Code to run after each test case.

 ### snow\_main()